 Benefits of membership

-The EuroScan International Network provides many benefits for member agencies including:
+The EuroScan International Network provides many benefits for members including:

 A supportive network

-Members benefit from having a group of supportive collaborators with whom to discuss the direction and methods used within their agencies.
+Members benefit from having a group of supportive collaborators with whom to discuss the direction and methods used within their communities.
+The exchange between academia as well as adminsitrative area is supported to the benifit of doers and users of the knowledge.

-Improved credibility and added legitimacy to EAA systems and activities
+Improved credibility and added legitimacy to DEA systems and activities

-Shared information on methods, systems and experiences of members, and on the needs of policy-makers
+Shared information on methods, systems and experiences of members, and on the needs of policy-/decision-makers

-The sharing of information, methods and experiences contributes to the evolution of member agency EAA systems, whilst the exchange of information on specific health technologies and any issues related to their evaluation and adoption can support the development of local evaluation plans.
+The sharing of information, methods and experiences contributes to the evolution of member agency DEA systems, whilst the exchange of information on specific health technologies and any issues related to their evaluation and adoption can support the development of local evaluationand investment plans.

 Guidance and support when developing or reviewing a system

-The EuroScan International Network methods toolkit is an accessible and concise way of learning about the methods that can be used by EAA systems, without having to approach each agency individually.
-Members have used the EuroScan toolkit to guide the development of their EAA systems and work programmes, and to develop local methods toolkits for their EAA system.
+The EuroScan International Network methods toolkit is an accessible and concise way of learning about the methods that can be used by DEA systems, without having to approach each agency individually.
+Members have used the EuroScan toolkit to guide the development of their DEA systems and work programmes, and to develop local methods toolkits for their DEA system.
+The extensions of the toolkit to other life-cycle aspects of technologies is under development.

 Sharing information on key emerging technologies